Taxes on Selling a House in California: What to Expect

 Some of California’s real estate taxes vary throughout the state, as do the expectations on who pays certain portions of a real estate transaction.

-Getting a grasp of the various taxes on selling a house in California can feel overwhelming.
 That’s why we’ve created a detailed list outlining the different taxes you might encounter.
-Our guide is designed to simplify and clarify the financial aspects of selling your home in California, ensuring you navigate this journey with ease.
+Our guide is designed to simplify and clarify the various aspects of paying taxes on selling a house in California, ensuring you navigate this journey with ease.

 Capital gains tax